brouhaha/a2zip/README.md

 Early work on reverse-engineering these is present in the source file "ezip.asm".
 This does not use an include file for macro definitions.

+## XZIP

+The Z-Machine architecture v5 added support for character-cell graphics and timed input.
+The v5 interpreters are known as XZIP.

+There were five revisions of the Apple II XZIP interpreter, A, C, E, F, and H. The platform number will be reported as 2, except when using an Apple IIc, which will be reported as 9.

+Early work on reverse-engineering XZIP interpreter revision A is present in the source file "ezip.asm".
+This does not use an include file for macro definitions.

-## XZIP and YZIP
+## YZIP

-Eventually Infocom added even more capabilities, resulting in Z-Machine architectures 5 and 6, with interpreters known as XZIP and YZIP.
+Eventually Infocom added graphics and mouse support, resulting in Z-Machine architectures 6, with the interpreter known as YZIP.

-These are not currently represented here.
+YZIP is not currently represented here.

 ## Archive of earliest reverse-engineered source files